Health Guide USA

 Paid EMTs and paramedics were employed in a number of industries.
 About 45 percent worked as employees of ambulance services.
 About 29 percent worked in local government.
 Another 20 percent worked in hospitals.

-Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2010-11 Edition
+Source: U.S. Department of Labor, Occupational Outlook Handbook, 2010-11 Edition

 for State specific information, visit JOB OUTLOOK BY STATE